idbygeorge/salsa/_install/linux-dev-setup.md

     sudo docker-compose run salsa rake db:create
     sudo docker-compose run salsa rake db:migrate
+    sudo docker-compose run salsa rake db:seed

 ## Running the application

     sudo docker-compose up

-First time for a new hostname (support multi-tennants via differnet hostnames) visit http://0.0.0.0:3000/admin/organizations/new
+First time for a new hostname (support multi-tennants via differnet hostnames) visit http://0.0.0.0:3000/admin/organizations/new or just go to http://0.0.0.0:3000/admin/organizations if you have used the database seed command

 Slug must be hostname used to access site (i.e. `0.0.0.0` if using http://0.0.0.0:3000/ or `salsa.dev` if using http://salsa.dev:3000/, etc...)

+or just go to http://0.0.0.0:3000/admin/organizations if you have used the database seed command

+There are already some organizations created if you run the database seed command there are also documents created but you still need to publish them by going to the abandoned link on the org show page and

 ## Stopping application